-Don Rosler is the writer/co-writer and producer of the internationally acclaimed concept album Rosler's Recording Booth (original songs inspired by Recordio and Voice-o-Graph booth records), featuring Spottiswoode, Tam Lin, Terry Radigan, Jeremy Sisto, John Margolis, Jon Albrink, Isabel Keating, Tamara Hey, Kathena Bryant and Rosler himself, singing, for the first time, a few of his own songs).
+Don Rosler is the writer/co-writer and producer of the internationally acclaimed concept album Rosler's Recording Booth (original songs inspired by Recordio and Voice-o-Graph booth records), featuring Spottiswoode, Tam Lin, Terry Radigan, Jeremy Sisto, John Margolis, Jon Albrink, Isabel Keating, Tamara Hey, Kathena Bryant and Rosler himself, singing, for the first time, a few of his own songs, including "Doris from Rego Park".
 Rosler's Recording Booth was nominated by the Independent Music Awards for "Best Concept Album" in 2011.
-Don is especially proud that his song "Doris From Rego Park" was, to his knowledge, one of the few songs (or only song, he wonders) ever played in full on WFAN (by Steve Somers, prefaced by one of his legendary introductions).
-"Doris from Rego Park" and another song Rosler co-wrote for and with John Margolis ("Christine's Refrigerator") were also played and praised by WNYC's Jonathan Schwartz countless times over the last number of years.

-As a lyricist, Rosler collaborated with Linda Goldstein, Roger Treece and ten-time Grammy Award winner Bobby McFerrin on VOCAbuLarieS, which was nominated for three 2010 Grammy nominations.
-The album features McFerrin, Treece and over 50 singers, including Lisa Fischer (Rolling Stones), Brazilian jazz innovator Luciana Souza, Janis Siegel (Manhattan Transfer), and the stellar ensemble singers of New York Voices.
-VOCAbuLarieS was internationally performed and hailed by many critics as a “masterpiece” and Rosler was honored with a SESAC award for his contributions to VOCAbuLarieS.
+As a lyricist, Rosler collaborated with Linda Goldstein, Roger Treece and ten-time Grammy Award winner Bobby McFerrin on VOCAbuLarieS, which was nominated for three 2010 Grammy nominations (in the Classical Crossover category).
+The album features McFerrin, Treece and over 50 singers, including Lisa Fischer, Luciana Souza, Janis Siegel, and the stellar ensemble singers of New York Voices.
+VOCAbuLarieS was hailed by critics as a “masterpiece”.
 Christopher Loudon/Jazz Times Magazine raved: "... the most compelling of these masterpieces is “Messages,” a cornucopia of languages constructed by lyricist Don Rosler that rises like a melodious Tower of Babel, exalting the incomparable beauty of universal harmony.”
 Treece and Rosler also teamed up to write a vocal take on Pat Metheny/Lyle May's "September 15th" for the "Swimming to London" album by Grammy-winning King's Singers and before that, compositions for the Grammy-nominated L.A.
 Master Chorale and Chicago Children’s Choir.